 6) Visit the A’Dam Lookout for the View + Extreme Swing

 Take a free ferry from Amsterdam centrum to Amsterdam-Noord to get to A’Dam tower.
 On the top of this tower is the viewing deck with an amazing view of Amsterdam in all directions.

 A’Dam Lookout entry is included in the I Amsterdam City Card but if you’re in the mood then you can also try the extreme swing on top.
 You have to pay extra for that.
 I did it and I highly recommend it.

 7) Visit Muiderslot – the Most Famous Castle in the Netherlands

 Muiderslot is an adorable castle that looks like it jumped right out of a fairy tale.
-It isn’t in Amsterdam so you have to get to Muiden with the train or metro.
+It isn’t in Amsterdam so you have to get to Muiden by train or metro.

 8) See the Nieuwe Kerk from Inside

-This is a 15th century church that’s on the Dam Square.
+This is a 15th-century church that’s on Dam Square.
 You can go inside and see the exhibition space for free with your I Amsterdam city card.

 9) Enjoy the view from Nemo Science Museum

 If you visit Amsterdam with kids then they will enjoy their time at the Nemo Science museum.
 Even if you’re alone, you will love the view from Energetica – the open-air restaurant and terrace.